rblades/dhworkbook_master/docs/module-1/Exercises.md

 # Module 1 Exercises

-The exercises are designed to give you the necessary skills to engage with the doing of digital history.
+The exercises in this module are designed to give you the necessary skills to engage with the **doing** of digital history.
 To ensure success in the course, please do make it through exercises 1 - 3.
 Exercise 4 is a bit more complex and not mission-critical.
 Push yourself if you can.

-These exercises walk you through the process of using our DHBox, and of keeping notes about what you're doing, and making those notes open on the web.
+These exercises walk you through the process of using our DH Box, and of keeping notes about what you're doing, and making those notes open on the web.
 If you run into trouble, **ask for help** in our Slack space.
 Annotate this page with where things are going wrong for you.
 Contact Dr. Graham. **You do not have to suffer in silence!** To ask for help when doing this work is not a sign of weakness, but of maturity.

 **All 4 exercises are on this page.
 Remember to scroll!**